Karen Freeman, President

-After retiring from teaching in higher education in 2004, Susan started doing artwork.
+After retiring from teaching in higher education in 2004, Susan tried her hand at making art.
 She first took a watercolor class with Sheila Parsons and studied oil and acrylics with Steve Griffith.
-She now spends her time painting (acrylic is now the preferred medium) and creating pottery, hand built and wheel thrown.
-She is represented at Carmen’s Antiques in Conway.
+She now spends her time painting (acrylic is now the preferred medium) and creating pottery, both hand built and wheel thrown, at the Innovation Hub in North Little Rock.
+She enjoys selling her pieces at various art shows in the area.
 She is a former president of CLA.

 Tim Donar is a published author and photographer specializing in landscape, commercial and aerial photography.
 Capturing the never before seen perspectives and sharing his passion in every photo.
 Tim’s book, “Arkansas State Parks” features aerial photography of all 52 Arkansas state parks and is the first published book dedicated to the state parks and the first using aerial photography.
 For many years Tim has provided fine art printmaking services on watercolor, canvas, and a metal surface.